kyma-project/community/capabilities/eventing.md

 **Value Addition**
 * Ensure business processing recovery in case of mismatches.
 * Unblock delivery of events in case of processing errors.

+### Configurable durability
+* The event producer should have possiblity to decide about the durability while sending an event to Kyma.
+* When sending an event to Kyma event-bus, a developer can specify the durability level.

+**Value Addition**
+* Improved flexibility.
+* Enable customers to choose performance vs durability based on the business requirements.

 ### Event attributes + Selective filtering